-Figure 56: Wireless Setting - Advanced
+Figure 51: Wireless Setting - Advanced

-- ▶ Enable AP Isolation if you do not want AP to be able to communicate with each other. - Set the Wireless Communication Band.
-If you do not know it, please it as default. - Select the channel from the list - Enter the value of Auto Channel Timer - ▶ Set the 54g Rate (Wireless Communication Rate), AUTO means to use the highest rate if possible) - Set the Rate for Multicast Packets, AUTO means to use the highest if possible. - ▶ Set the Basic Rate - Set the Fragmentation Threshold values from 256 to 2364 bytes.
-If the value is too small, it may cause a result in poor performance. - ▶ Set the RTS (Ready to Send) Threshold - Set DTIM Interval.
+- Enable AP Isolation if you do not want AP to be able to communicate with each other. - Set the Wireless Communication Band.
+If you do not know it, please it as default. - Select the channel from the list - Set the Wireless Communication Rate, AUTO means to use the highest rate if possible) - Set the Rate for Multicast Packets, AUTO means to use the highest if possible. - Set the Basic Rate - Set the Fragmentation Threshold values from 256 to 2364 bytes.
+If the value is too small, it may cause a result in poor performance. - Set the RTS (Ready to Send) Threshold - Set DTIM Interval.
 DTIM stands for Delivery Traffic Indication Message.
 This is a beacon and is a countdown informing wireless clients of the next window for listening to broadcast and multicast messages.
 It is a wake-up interval for clients in power-saving mode. - Set Beacon Interval.
-The interval in milliseconds between beacon transmissions. - Set the Maximum Associated Wireless Client - ▶ Set XPress Technology enabled or disabled. - ▶ Set 54g Mode to 54g Auto, 54g Performance, 802.11b, 54g LRS (limited rate support). - Set 54g Protection to AUTO if there are 802.11g and 802.11b coexisting in the wireless network. - ▶ Set Afterburner Technology - ▶ Set Preamble Type.
-A preamble is a signal that sync up the timing between devices. - ▶ Set Transmission Power.
-Larger value means more coverage.
+The interval in milliseconds between beacon transmissions.

+- Set the Maximum Associated Wireless Client - Set XPress Technology enabled or disabled. - Set 54g Mode to 54g Auto, 54g Performance, 802.11b, 54g LRS (limited rate support). - Set 54g Protection to AUTO if there are 802.11g and 802.11b coexisting in the wireless network. - Set Afterburner Technology - Set Preamble Type.
+A preamble is a signal that sync up the timing between devices. - Set Transmission Power.
+Larger value means more coverage. - Click Save/Apply to save the configuration